Halla Mayoral C Sebastián

 States or Providence

-The Oaxacan Pygmy Rattlesnake is a small species of rattlesnake found in the mountains of Oaxaca.
-This species can be distinguished from the two other species of Mexican Pygmies by its 5-8 tail bands and undivided parietal scales (behind the eyes).
-It inhabits mixed oak-pine forests and semi-arid scublands.
+The Oaxacan pygmy rattlesnake is a small species of rattlesnake found in the mountains of Oaxaca.
+This species can be distinguished from the two other species of Mexican pygmies by its 5-8 tail bands and undivided parietal scales (behind the eyes).
+It inhabits mixed oak-pine forests and semi-arid scrublands.
 As a generalist predator, it eats a variety of prey including rodents, lizards and sometimes insects.